Search by Keyword

 If John had never returned, “Hey Bulldog” could possibly have been the last John Lennon composition The Beatles had ever recorded, or maybe even the very last Beatles song ever.
 Could we even imagine a world where John Lennon's music career, let alone The Beatles career, would end at this point?
 In this alternate reality, “Hey Bulldog” would be the last we would ever have heard from John Lennon, songwriter, musician and Beatle!
 As interesting and innovative as that song is, we can be very grateful that John became disenchanted with the Maharishi a couple of months later and did indeed return to England and the music world.

 "They wanted another song, so I knocked off 'Hey Bulldog,'" Lennon stated in 1980, adding: "It's a good-sounding record that means nothing."
 With four new songs required by them for the soundtrack to the animated movie "Yellow Submarine," The Beatles thought they filled this requirement by mid 1967.
-However, the first new song they recorded for the film, "Baby You're A Rich Man," was already released as a B-side to the highly successful single "All You Need Is Love," both sides of which hitting the Top 40 on the American Billboard singles chart.
+However, the first new song they recorded for the film, "Baby You're A Rich Man," was already released as a b-side to the highly successful single "All You Need Is Love," both sides of which hitting the Top 40 on the US Billboard Hot 100.
 They had also begun recording the song "You Know My Name (Look Up The Number)" for inclusion in the film, but it was deemed unsuitable and decided against.
 Therefore, another song was needed.

 When the group became aware that they needed to come up with another song, presumably during their February 1968 recording sessions, John got to work.
 Knowing they were going to be in EMI Studios to film the “Lady Madonna” promo clip, they thought they would kill two birds with one stone.
 “Paul said we should do a real song in the studio,” Lennon explains, “Could I whip one off?
 I had a few words at home so I brought them in.”